Skip to main content

 Metal roofing comes in several material options, each with different properties, lifespans, and price points:

-Material Lifespan Cost/Sq Ft Best For
+Material Lifespan Relative Cost Best For

-Galvanized Steel 40-60 years $4-$8 Budget-friendly, inland areas
+Galvanized Steel 40-60 years Most affordable Budget-friendly, inland areas

-Galvalume Steel 50-60 years $5-$10 Better corrosion resistance
+Galvalume Steel 50-60 years Budget to mid-range Better corrosion resistance

-Aluminum 50-70 years $8-$14 Coastal areas (salt-resistant)
+Aluminum 50-70 years Mid-range to premium Coastal areas (salt-resistant)

-Copper 70-100+ years $20-$40 Historic homes, premium applications
+Copper 70-100+ years Premium Historic homes, premium applications

-Zinc 80-100 years $15-$25 Self-healing, architectural
+Zinc 80-100 years Premium Self-healing, architectural

 Coastal South Carolina Recommendation